-On 26th March 2018, the Project Management Institute (PMI) will release an updated version of their world-renowned Project Management Professional (PMP) qualification.
+In January 2021, the Project Management Institute (PMI) will release an updated version of their world-renowned Project Management Professional (PMP) qualification.

-Why is PMP updating?
+Why is the PMP Exam Changing?

 Simply put, the exam is changing because the role of a Project Manager has evolved.